-You also might make decisions intentionally yet do so with revenge or greed as the the filters of choice.
+You also might make decisions intentionally yet do so with revenge or greed as the filters of choice.

-So how you make decisions means everything.
+Decisions determine our future, so how you make decisions means everything.

 I recommend this decision-making filter (a filter I’ve been working on and often fail to apply but believe to be a wonderful starting point).